Cleydael Castle

 Cleydael Castle, locally known as Kasteel Cleydael, lies west of the town of Aartselaar, in the province of Antwerp in the Flemish region in Belgium.

-In 1613 Cleydael Castle was acquired by the Hellemans family who subsequently restored it.
-During the next centuries a long list of owners followed, until after WW I when it was bought by an Antwerp shipowner.
-He had the castle restored in the 1950s.
+Over the following centuries, a long list of owners followed, until after World War I, when it was purchased by an Antwerp shipowner.
+He restored the castle in the 1950s.

 Gallery